LuisAlanCortes/UGAHacksXPulse/README.md

 Railway for some reason just did not spin-up my first docker container of PostGresSQL, and the only fix was starting a new container.
 That took 3 hours.
 # Accomplishments that I'm proud of
 I did not know anything about web development besides basic HTML and CSS before a day ago.
 I now know enough to spin up another project in half the time.
 Tailwind is gorgeous and much easier to use then default CSS, making the application look professional and real.
-# What we learned
+# What I learned
 Everything to begin my web development journey.
 That I am actually a developer, even if, for this project I shackled myself to an AI with late stage memory issues.
+I am capable of being a great developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>